telerik/fiddler-everywhere-docs/installation-and-setup/login-and-update.md

 ## Logging In with Your Account

 Signing in is mandatory for both commercial and trial Fiddler Everywhere users.
-To sign up to Fiddler Everywhere, you can use a Telerik account or use an existing Google account.
+To sign up to Fiddler Everywhere, you can use a [Telerik account](https://www.telerik.com/account/) or use an existing Google account.

 ### Creating a Fiddler Everywhere Account

-To create a Fiddler account, refer to the following getting started step-by-step tutorials, which provide detailed instructions on the topic:
+To create a Fiddler Everywhere account through the unified Telerik system, refer to the following getting started step-by-step tutorials, which provide detailed instructions on the topic:

 * [Creating Your Fiddler Account on Windows]({% slug first_steps_windows %}#creating-your-fiddler-account)